 What is Askja and where is it?

-Askja is a caldera located in the center highland of Iceland, in the mountains Dyngjufjöll.
-Inside the caldera is a deep lake, and a crater with geothermal water.
-It is sometimes suitable to bathe in it although the path down to the crater is often impassable due to how steep it is.
+Askja is a caldera in an untouched wilderness inside the Vatnajökull National Park, located in the volcanic landscape of the center highland of Iceland, in the mountains Dyngjufjöll.
+Inside the caldera is a deep lake, and the world famous Víti Explosion Crater.
+It is most often suitable to bathe in the Víti crater due to it’s warm geothermal water.

-The tour starts early in the morning since normally the tours to Askja are about 12 hours long.
-Pickup is on request, most often from the guesthouses and hotels in the Laugar area, or Mývatn area.
-From Laugar we drive along Lake Mývatn and head to the east through lava fields.
+The tour to Askja starts early in the morning since normally the tours to Askja are about 11-12 hours long.
+Pickup is on request, most often from the guesthouses and hotels in the Lake Mývatn area.
+From there we head to the east through lava fields.
 At the crater Hrossaborg, we make our turn to the south on the gravel road F88.
 We will cross rivers on the way, fords, and the river Grafarlandaá is the first one.
 There we take our first stop on enjoy the pureness and beauty of the this spring fed river that comes from under the Lava field and forms a small waterfall where the ford is.

 Next on our way is the magnificent place and waterfall called Gljúfrasmiður, a waterfall in the glacier river Jökulsá fjöllum.
 It has shaped the landscape over time into forms that are hard to imagine.

-- Departures are optional for private tour: Pick up at your selected location near Laugar, or the Mývatn area.
+- Departures are optional: Pick up at your selected location in the Lake Mývatn area.

-- Included is fully guided tour and transportation.
+- Included is a fully guided tour and transportation.

-- Refreshments are not included in price.
+- Refreshments are not included in the price.
 Please note that there are no shops in the highlands so please bring a lunch package and drinking water along with warm clothes and hiking boots.
-The summer 2014 and 2015 had unusually lot of snow inside the Askja caldera so the walking is on snow.